Insert a mail form

 Set email "from" address

-Warning: using this technique for forms where the visitor is likely to use a email@example.com email address may result in email messages being quarantined by the Office365 Email service because NDSU systems, including CMS, are not authorized to send email on behalf of other domains such as yahoo.com, aol.com, gmail.com, etc.
+Warning: when using this technique, if a visitor enters a firstname.lastname@example.org email address, the email message may be quarantined by the Office365 Email service because NDSU is not authorized to send email on behalf of other domains such as yahoo.com, aol.com, nd.gov, etc. Office365 Inbox rules will not change quarantine behavior and you will need to manually check and release messages from the Office365 quarantine or wait for a weekly quarantine email notification.

-The mailform configuration field will have two lines as described:
+The mailform configuration field will then display two lines as described:

 The field might look like (the bold text is the critical text)